adopted-ember-addons/ember-data-factory-guy/README.md

 ### Callbacks
-  - `afterMake` ( Going to be deprecated soon )
+  - `afterMake`
     - Uses transient attributes
     - Unfortunately the model will fire 'onload' event before this `afterMake` is called.
       - So all data will not be setup by then if you rely on `afterMake` to finish by the time `onload` is called.
       - In this case, just use transient attributes without the `afterMake`
-    - Probably will remove `afterMake` soon due to this issue

 Assuming the factory-guy model definition defines `afterMake` function: